firstdraft/appdev-lessons/lessons/rps-rcav-lesson.md

 And the target: [https://rps-rcav.matchthetarget.com](https://rps-rcav.matchthetarget.com){:target="_blank"}

-Visit the <mark>specs</mark> and wire them all up.
+Visit the **specs** and wire them all up.
 You have all the tools now.
 Use the resources in this chapter, including an [RCAV cheat-sheet][Addendum: RCAV Flowchart].

 Remember [`rails grade`][`rails grade`], [git][Using Git to freely experiment and save work], and [Sharing a Gitpod Snapshot][Sharing a Gitpod Snapshot] if you're uncertain about the technical setup and getting help along the way.